manticoresoftware/manticoresearch/manual/Searching/Highlighting.md

 <!-- example no_match_size  -->
 #### no_match_size
-`no_match_size` works similar to the `allow_empty` option.
-If set to 0, acts as `allow_empty=1`, i.e. allows empty string to be returned as 	highlighting result when a snippet could not be generated.
+`no_match_size` functions similarly to the `allow_empty` option.
+If set to 0, it acts as `allow_empty=1`, allowing an empty string to be returned as a highlighting result when a snippet could not be generated.
 Otherwise, the beginning of the field will be returned.
-Optional, default is 1.
+This is optional, with a default value of 1.

 <!-- intro -->
 ##### JSON: